julianogm/julianogm/README.md

 ---

 <!-- quote_marker -->
-> "Own Less, Live More" - Anonymous
+> "To be a poet is a condition, not a profession." - Robert Frost